When Does PTSD Go Away—Or Does It?

 Finding care for PTSD

-PTSD symptoms can sometimes present a barrier to traditional therapy such as in-person counseling.
-Those with the condition may fear going out in public and encountering a trigger, for instance.
-They may feel more comfortable receiving mental health services remotely.
+PTSD symptoms can sometimes present a barrier to traditional therapy in the form of in-person counseling.
+Those with the condition may fear going out in public and encountering a trigger, for instance, so they may feel more comfortable receiving mental health services remotely.

-Research suggests that online therapy is an effective treatment modality for post-traumatic stress disorder.
-In a recent meta-analysis of studies, researchers found that online cognitive behavioral therapy (CBT) has been associated with positive outcomes for individuals with PTSD.
+Research suggests that online therapy can be an effective treatment modality for post-traumatic stress disorder.
+In a recent meta-analysis of studies, researchers indicate that online cognitive behavioral therapy (CBT) has been associated with positive outcomes for individuals with PTSD.
 CBT is a widely utilized therapeutic modality focused on helping individuals reframe unhelpful thought processes, such as those that may be related to trauma.

 If you’d like to learn more about PTSD and receive the support and guidance of a professional, help is available.
 With online therapy through BetterHelp, you can participate in sessions remotely, which can be helpful if you’re not comfortable discussing topics like trauma in person.
-Online therapy is also an affordable option—BetterHelp starts at $65 to $100 per week (based on factors such as your location, referral source, preferences, therapist availability and any applicable discounts or promotions that might apply), and you can cancel anytime.
+Online therapy is also a more affordable option than many in-person therapy providers: BetterHelp starts at $65 to $100 per week (based on factors such as your location, referral source, preferences, therapist availability and any applicable discounts or promotions that might apply), and you can cancel any time.

 Takeaway